Armand Gagné: Life at court

-Henriette Campan commented that the boy was unhappy about the adoption from the start, because he missed his biological family: "The arrival of her Majesty at her apartments at Versailles, holding the little rustic by the hand, astonished the whole household; he cried out with intolerable shrillness that he wanted his grandmother, his brother Louis, and his sister Marianne; nothing could calm him.
+Henriette Campan commented that the boy was unhappy about the adoption from the start, because he missed his biological family: "The arrival of Her Majesty at her apartments at Versailles, holding the little rustic by the hand, astonished the whole household; he cried out with intolerable shrillness that he wanted his grandmother, his brother Louis, and his sister Marianne; nothing could calm him.
 He was taken away by the wife of a servant, who was appointed to attend him as nurse."

-Armand was the first child the king and queen adopted, but he was not to be the last.
+Armand was the first child the King and Queen adopted, but he was not to be the last.
 He was followed by Ernestine Lambriquet in 1778, Jean Amilcar in 1787, and "Zoë" Jeanne Louise Victoire in 1790.
-Armand, Ernestine, and Zoë were the only ones among the queen's foster children to actually live with the royal family, rather than just live at their expense.
+Armand, Ernestine, and Zoë were the only ones among the Queen's foster children to actually live with the royal family, rather than just live at their expense.

-The queen gave the boy a new name, Armand, which was the name of the son of her favorite, Madame de Polignac.
+The Queen called the boy, named François-Michel but called Jacques by his family, by the name Armand, which was the name of the son of her favourite, Madame de Polignac.
 Armand was consequently raised at the royal court.
-He was described as very spoiled by the queen, and Campan described how "a white frock trimmed with lace, a rose-coloured sash with silver fringe, and a hat decorated with feathers, were now substituted for the woollen cap, the little red frock, and the wooden shoes."
-As with his foster sister Ernestine, who followed a couple of years later, he was a constant part of the intimate private life of the royal family and was treated as them in private.
-The queen, who during this period was tormented by the pressure upon her to give birth to a child, reportedly found comfort in Gagnés's presence:

-"The child was really very beautiful.
+He was described as very spoiled by the Queen, and Campan described how "a white frock trimmed with lace, a rose-coloured sash with silver fringe, and a hat decorated with feathers, were now substituted for the woolen cap, the little red frock, and the wooden shoes."
+As with his foster sister Ernestine, who followed a couple of years later, he was a constant part of the intimate private life of the royal family, and was treated as one of them in private.
+The Queen, who during this period was tormented by the pressure to give birth to a child, reportedly found comfort in Gagnés' presence: "The child was really very beautiful.
 The Queen was enchanted with him; he was brought to her every morning at nine o’clock; he breakfasted and dined with her, and often even with the King.
 She liked to call him my child, and lavished caresses upon him, still maintaining a deep silence respecting the regrets which constantly occupied her heart."
 However, he was not a formal part of royal court life: he was not treated as a prince, and his presence at court was an informal one.
 He had been adopted against his will, was very unwilling to leave his grandmother, and appeared to have developed a bad relationship with his adoptive parents.
-Henriette Campan commented that the queen lost interest in her adopted son after she had given birth to her first biological child in 1778, her daughter Marie Therese.
+According to the writings of Henriette Campan, the Queen no longer gave her adopted son as much attention after she had given birth to her first biological child, Marie-Thérèse, in 1778, noting that, "This child [Armand] remained with the Queen until the time when Madame [Marie Therese] was old enough to come home to her august mother."